Asparagus and Gruyere Tart

 This fancy looking, tart could not be more simple!

 When choosing asparagus, select ones with medium stems that are uniformly sized, so they cook evenly and will look nicely arranged in the tart.

-This tart is just a layer process – SO easy!!
+This Asparagus and Gruyere Tart is just a layer process – SO easy!!

 Brush or drizzle with olive oil and season with salt and pepper.